opf/openproject/docs/system-admin-guide/integrations/one-drive/README.md

 ## Set up the integration

+> [!IMPORTANT]
-> **Important**: You need administrator privileges in the Azure portal for your Microsoft Entra ID and in your
+> You need administrator privileges in the Azure portal for your Microsoft Entra ID and in your
 > OpenProject instance to set up this integration.
 >
 > Please make sure that you configure your Azure application to have the following **API permissions**: